Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates

 In this section, we show how Theorem~\ref{theorem:super-master}, coupled with Corollary~\ref{corollary:super-fano}, leads to sharp characterizations of the $\diffp$-private minimax rates for classical and high-dimensional mean estimation problems.
 Our results show that for in $d$-dimensional mean-estimation problems, the requirement of $\diffp$-local differential privacy causes a reduction in effective sample size from $n$ to $n \diffp^2 / d$.
 Throughout this section, we assume that the channel $\channel$ is \emph{non-interactive}, meaning that the random variable $\channelrv_i$ depends only on $\statrv_i$, and so that local privacy takes the simpler form~\eqref{eqn:local-privacy-simple}.
 We also state each of our results for privacy parameter $\diffp \in [0, 1]$, but note that all of our bounds hold for any constant $\diffp$, with appropriate changes in the numerical pre-factors.

 Before proceeding, we describe two sampling mechanisms for enforcing $\diffp$-local differential privacy.
-Our methods for achieving the upper bounds in our minimax rates are based on unbiased estimators of a data vector, often the observation $\statrv$.
+Our methods for achieving the upper bounds in minimax rates are based on unbiased estimators.
 Let us assume we wish to construct an $\diffp$-private unbiased estimate $\channelrv$ for the vector $v \in \R^d$.
 The following sampling strategies are based on a radius $r > 0$ and a bound $\sbound > 0$ specified for each problem, and they require the Bernoulli random variable

 See Figure~\ref{fig:sampling} for visualizations of these sampling strategies.
 By inspection, each is $\diffp$-differentially private for any vector satisfying $\ltwo{v} \le \radius$ or $\linf{v} \le \radius$ for Strategy A or B, respectively.
 Moreover, each strategy is efficiently implementable: Strategy A by normalizing a sample from the $\normal(0, I_{d \times d})$ distribution, and Strategy B by rejection sampling over the scaled hypercube $\{-\sbound, \sbound\}^d$.